yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > >
 > > 1.
 The second amplicon locations file has the same number of penalty but with 50 points in addition.
 > > 2.
 Because of the enterovirus BLAST db reference, the same primer schemes of the first varVAMP run were found as off-targets and got additional penalty.
 > > 3.
-There were only these 3.
-VarVAMP didn't have much more choice.
+There were only these 3. varVAMP didn't have much more choice.
 > > 4.
 Our threshold for consensus sequences with 0.93 is quite high.
 With a lower threshold, we will get more potential primer schemes.
 > {: .solution}
 >